Abhiram98/stitch/README.md

 > Information below details the modifications to stitch, to work for python programs.

-## Running Stitch modded for python
+## Running Stitch4Leroy

+This section detials the modified version of stitch used internally by Leroy.

 Lets take a look at some simple examples of the `stitch` input format.
 Put the following in a new file `data/python/ex1.json`:
 ```json